 Joining the locals will be many other fine artisans and craftsmen displaying their work in fiber, metal, wood, jewelry, clay, leather, photography and more.
 You will enjoy viewing the wide variety of locally made products and fresh farm produce displayed under the mesquite canopy.

-🎶 Live music adds to the ambiance of this rural adventure. ∗
+🎶 Live music adds to the ambiance of this rural adventure 🎶

-Music line up for 2018.
+Music line up for the 2019 Fair.

-Saturday December 1
+Saturday December 7

 10 am to 1 pm.

-Saturday December 1
+Saturday December 7

 Way Out West

-Way Out West can take you out and to the West with their classic songs of cowboys, songs of Hollywood’s singing cowboys, and their own mix of cowboy and Western tunes played with a bordergrass sound!
+Way Out West can take you out to the West with their classic songs of cowboys, songs of Hollywood’s singing cowboys, and their own mix of cowboy and Western tunes played with a bordergrass sound!

 Cascabel is located along the banks of the beautiful San Pedro River about an hour and a half drive from Tucson.
 Take I-10 through Benson to exit 306.
 Head north through Pomerene.
 Follow the signs for 20 more miles on a scenic country road.
 The last five miles are unpaved, so take it easy and enjoy the scenery.